AndrewH1188/War-Heroes-Remembered/README.md

 ## Showcase
 ![responsive-screenshot](assets/images/testing/whr-responsiveness.jpg)

-I have kept and used the code from my original Code Institute War Heroes Remembered Milestone 2 website, which can be found [here](https://andrewh1188.github.io/war-heroes-remembered-ms2/), and made a new repository for my newly developed site, which can be found [here](https://andrewh1188.github.io/War-Heroes-Remembered/).
+I have kept and used the code from my original Code Institute War Heroes Remembered Milestone 2 website and made a new repository for my newly developed site.
+Welcome to [hWar Heroes Remembered](https://andrewh1188.github.io/War-Heroes-Remembered/) version 2.

 ## Table of Contents